Alcaraz tops Sinner at 2:50 a.m.; latest US Open finish ever - NewsBreak

 Still, even with thousands and thousands of empty seats, there were enough who remained on hand to make as much noise as a full house at times.
 Both players would wave their rackets or motion with their arms to encourage the fans to get even louder.
 And, naturally, the fans would oblige.

-In the fourth, it was Sinner who served for the match at 5-4, even coming within a point of victory there — but Alcaraz broke and wound up pushing what already was a masterpiece to a fifth.
+In the fourth, it was Sinner who served for the victory at 5-4, even holding a match point — but Alcaraz broke there and wound up pushing what already was a masterpiece to a fifth.

-And in the fifth, after another memorable shot — a running backhand passing winner that sailed just past Sinner’s outstretched arm — earned a break point and a chance for a 5-3 lead, Alcaraz put a finger to his ear.

-He would convert that, then serve it out.
-When the end did arrive, Alcaraz dropped to his back, his chest heaving, and covered his face with his hand.
+And in the fifth, Alcaraz pushed through, dropping to his back when it ended, his chest heaving, and covered his face with his hand.

 More AP coverage of U.S. Open tennis: https://apnews.com/hub/us-open-tennis-championships and https://twitter.com/AP_Sports